Pathoschild/canimod.github.io/for-devs/weather.md

 ---
 layout: default
 title: Weather
+intro: >
-intro: This page explains how the game handles weather.
-This is meant as an in depth overview for modders.
+    This page explains how the game handles weather.
+This is meant as an in-depth overview for modders.
+permalink: /for-devs/weather
+redirect_from:
+    - /guides/weather
 ---

 Weather in Stardew Valley runs from multiple sources.